AsterYujano/Access-Control-Lists/README.md

 > **Tips** : Make a schema to illustrate

-1. Write a standard access list to block Melvin’s PC from sending information to Kathy’s PC ; but will allow all other traffic.
+1. Write a standard access list to block Cody’s PC from sending information to Windu’s PC ; but will allow all other traffic.
 ```
 Router(config)# access-list 11 deny 172.16.70.35
 Router(config)# access-list 11 permit any